Chris-george-anil/Chris-george-anil/README.md

-- 👋 Hi, I’m @Chris-George-Anil
+- 👋 Hi, I’m @Chris-George-Anil , pursuing my Bachelor's in Computer Science
 - 👀 I’m interested in learning more on ML and its applications
 - 🌱 I’m currently learning Flutter and OpenCV
 - 💞️ I’m looking to collaborate on Web and App Tech and ML based Projects